xuelingyi/QTL_plate/README.md

 # QTL_sticklebacks_backcross
 The R scripts used for the QTL analyses on the backcross Pungitius sticklebacks.
+"Heterogeneous genomic architecture of skeletal armour traits in sticklebacks"

 The linkage maps were constructed using LepMAP3 (Rastas 2017).
 All QTL mapping was conducted using the R package R/qtl2 (Broman et al 2019).